mzgh13/builder-os-ideation/research/initial-prompt.md

 ## IV.
 Cross-Cutting Strategic Notes

-* **UBOM as the Lingua Franca:** The internal UBOM enables seamless data flow and interoperability across all connected SaaS, \[CompanyOS\]-based solutions, and third-party services.
+* **UBOM as the Lingua Franca:** The internal UBOM enables seamless data flow and interoperability across all connected SaaS, \[<SaaS-OS>\]-based solutions, and third-party services.
 * **AI as an Ever-Present Layer:** AI is infused throughout the platform, from data normalization in the Fabric to advanced agents in vertical solutions.
 * **Legal Strategy for Open Core Applications:** Focus on API compatibility, re-implementing public logic, open-sourcing, UBOM differentiation, and continuous legal review.
 * **Managing Complexity:** The phased approach is critical.
 Each layer builds upon a validated foundation.

-This expanded vision presents **\[CompanyOS\]** not just as an integration tool or a collection of apps, but as a fundamental shift in how business software is built, integrated, and experienced – an AI-native meta-platform designed for the future of work, with **FounderOS** serving as a key initial vertical solution demonstrating its power.
+This expanded vision presents **\[<SaaS-OS>\]** not just as an integration tool or a collection of apps, but as a fundamental shift in how business software is built, integrated, and experienced – an AI-native meta-platform designed for the future of work, with **FounderOS** serving as a key initial vertical solution demonstrating its power.

 ---